On the Dirichlet problem for the degenerate $k$-Hessian equation: Introduction

 For the Monge-Amp{\`e}re equation, Guan \cite{Guan1997} reduced the estimate of second-order derivatives to the boundary under the optimal condition $f^{1/(n-1)}\in C^{1,1}(\overline{\Omega})$, and obtained the existence of a convex solution in $C^{1,1}(\overline{\Omega})$ under the homogeneous boundary condition ($\varphi=0$).
-Subsequently, by introducing a completely new method, Guan-Trudinger-Wang \cite{Guan1999} established a global $C^{2}$ estimate for the Monge-Amp{\`e}re equation under the optimal condition $f^{1/(n-1)}\in C^{1,1}(\overline{\Omega})$, which led to the existence of a convex solution in $C^{1,1}(\overline{\Omega})$.
+Subsequently, by introducing a completely new method, Guan-Trudinger-Wang \cite{Guan1999} established a global $C^{2}$ estimate for the Monge-Amp{\`e}re equation under the optimal condition $f^{1/(n-1)}\in C^{1,1}(\overline{\Omega})$, which in turn yielded the existence of a convex solution in $C^{1,1}(\overline{\Omega})$.
 For the case $2\leq k\leq n-1$ of equation \eqref{eqn1.1}, Ivochkina-Trudinger-Wang \cite{Wang2004} proposed the following open problem:

-Dong \cite{Dong2006} solved the problem \eqref{eqn1.5} under the homogeneous boundary condition.
+Dong \cite{Dong2006} solved problem \eqref{eqn1.5} under the homogeneous boundary condition.
 For general boundary conditions, Jiao-Wang \cite{Jiao2024} derived a global $C^{2}$ estimate for convex solutions to problem \eqref{eqn1.5}.
-However, since smooth approximations of convex viscosity solutions do not necessarily preserve convexity, they \cite{Jiao2024} were unable to prove the existence of a $k$-admissible solution in $C^{1,1}(\overline{\Omega})$ for equation \eqref{eqn1.1}.
+However, since smooth approximations of convex viscosity solutions do not necessarily preserve convexity, they \cite{Jiao2024} were unable to establish the existence of a $k$-admissible solution in $C^{1,1}(\overline{\Omega})$ for equation \eqref{eqn1.1}.
+There is an extensive literature on degenerate $k$-Hessian equations; see, for instance, \cite{CNS1986,Hong1994,Krylov1987,Krylov1988,Trudinger1987,Trudinger1983,Trudinger1984,Guan1997a,Guan1998,Guan2021,Xu2014,Li1999,Wang2001}, although this list is far from exhaustive.

-In this paper, we investigate for equation \eqref{eqn1.1} both problem \eqref{eqn1.5} and the following problem: for any $k\in\{2,3,\dots,n\}$,

-where the exponent $p=2(k-1)/3$ is best possible.
-We solve problem \eqref{eqn1.12} for the Monge-Amp{\`e}re equation under the optimal condition $p=2(n-1)/3$, and for general $k$-Hessian equations ($2\leq k\leq n-1$) with $p=2k/3$.
-Furthermore, we address problem \eqref{eqn1.5} and problem \eqref{eqn1.12} ($5\leq k\leq n-1$) under their respective best possible conditions, and under the following additional a priori assumption: there exist small positive constants $\delta_{0}$ and $r_{0}$ such that